What Rep. Flood is doing to grow American agriculture and energy

 Today, U.S. Congressman Mike Flood issued a statement on the proposed rule announced by the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers to revise the “Waters of the United States” (WOTUS) rule and provide greater certainty for farmers.

 WASHINGTON, D.C. – Today, U.S. Congressman Mike Flood issued a statement following House passage of Senate Amendment to H.R.
 5371, the "Continuing Appropriations and Extensions Act.”
 The legislation provides full-year funding for Agriculture, Military Construction/Veterans Affairs, and Legislative Branch appropriations bills.
+Other federal government funding is extended until January 30th by the package.

 Farmers in the Midwest have endured yet another period of significant economic uncertainty this fall as China opted not to purchase American soybeans during September for the first time in years.
 Even before this, soybeans sat near five-year lows for virtually all of 2025.